Winter Wrap-Up Sale!

 - Sealing the rim joist to plate for sill plate insulation

 - Sealing the rim joist to the subfloor sheathing

 - Sealing all plumbing, wiring and other penetrations

 - Insulate rim joist

 - Apply a vapor barrier to the interior side of the insulation

 Fortunately, all of the rim joist insulation steps above can be achieved in one easy solution.
 Just apply closed cell spray foam over this entire area.
 When you use the rim board insulation, be sure to cover all the seams to air seal and coat the band joist with 1-2 inches of foam.
 In addition to insulating rim joists, closed cell foam also creates a moisture barrier and helps prevent condensation.

-(Cross section view of a rim joist after being sealed and insulated with spray foam.)
+(Cross section view of a rim joist after being sealed and insulated with sill plate foam.)

 Learn more about the savings of sealing rim joists in this case study.